Chlebak17/Chlebak17/README.md

-I´m IT student who likes to sits in front of computer But sometimes I rather go outside with my friends
+I´m IT student who likes to create software to bring people happiness.
+Mostly coding in java, but i already did something in python or C# I´m trying to get better in coding everytime!

 <!---